How AC, Single-Phase and Three-Phase Electricity Work

 Electricity is either produced as Alternating Current (AC) or Direct Current (DC).
 In this article, we will focus on AC after having an understanding of both.

 The difference between AC and DC lies mainly in their voltages and currents.
 Current is the flow of electrons in the same direction.
-Voltage is the force that drives electrons to flow in the same direction.
+Voltage is the force that pushes electrons to flow in the same direction.

-Direct Current Electricity.
+Direct Current Electricity

 Direct current electricity is a type of electricity in which electrons flow in only one direction.
 The voltage and current in direct current electricity do not vary in magnitude.

-Alternating Current Electricity.
+Alternating Current Electricity

 In AC electricity, electrons move forward and backward due to exchange of positions between the positive and the negative polarities.